alexandro767/SNN_project/README.md

 | [SNNVGG(2)](https://github.com/alexandro767/SNN_project/blob/main/SNN_VGG_2.ipynb) | CIFAR-10            | 57.26%            |

 ## Conclusion
-By addressing the challenges of implementing SNNs for image classification, this project could contribute to the development of more efficient artificial intelligence systems, paving the way for their application in real-world scenarios where computational resources are limited.
+By addressing the challenges of implementing SNNs for image classification, this project could contribute to the development of more efficient artificial intelligence systems, paving the way for their application in real-world scenarios where computational resources are limited.

 ---